samsonmarikwa/burger/README.md

 ## Setup
 The application uses Express web server, Handlebars template engine - partials have also been used in displaying the Available and Devoured sections.
 A MySQL database has been used for persistence.
 Ajax has been used to communicate from the front-end to the backend APIs.
-The application coding is layed out following the MVC model to interact with the database.
-I have also developed the ORM framework to interact with the database.
-The objective of developing an ORM is to have an understanding of the underlying design of the existing ORM Frameworks on the market such as sequelize.
+The application coding is layed out following the MVC model.
+I have also developed an ORM framework to interact with the database.
+The objective of developing the ORM is to have an understanding of the underlying design of the existing ORM Frameworks on the market such as Sequelize.

 ## Access
 The application can be accessed on [Heroku](https://glacial-fjord-45128.herokuapp.com/)